 Nepalese Raincoats The tea shops and guest shops will happily cut one side of a plastic trash bag to make you a Nepalese jacket for the modest fee of only $1 each.
 That may sound expensive, but if you encounter more than just a few minutes of rain, this will be the best dollar you spend in Annapurna. 😉

 If the rain gets really bad it can take the fun out of trekking, so don’t be afraid to take a day off and lounge around your guesthouse.
 Beds only cost a few dollars a night and food/electricity/wifi costs are minimal, you might as well stay another day.
 Crack and beer, put down your phone and soak up the surroundings.

 Warning Haggling around Nepal is normal but inside the Annapurna Conservation Area all prices are set by ACAP and there is no haggling allowed.
-After the second tea house you’ll realize all the menus on the mountains are also the same — this is why.
+After the second or third tea house you’ll quickly realize that all the menus on the mountains are also the same — this is why.
 ACAP regulates everything.